Skip to main content

 In this lab, you will be learning about building and working with application servers.
 We will be using NodeJS and Postgres to for this purpose.

-To receive credit for this lab, you MUST show your work to the TA during the lab, and push to the github by the deadline.
-Please note that submissions will be due right before your respective lab sessions in the following week.
-For Example, If your lab is on this Friday 10 AM, the submission deadline will be next Friday 10 AM.
-There is a "NO LATE SUBMISSIONS" policy for labs.
+To receive credit for this lab, you MUST show your work to the TA during the lab, and push it to the github before the deadline.
+Please note that submissions will be due on Wednesday at 11:59 p.m. in the following week.

 Learning Objectives